Squarespace Members Area Pricing

 Offer Free Memberships

 Not all member areas need to charge.
-Create a free membership tier that requires email registration - this builds your email list while giving members access to exclusive free content.
-Upsell paid membership to your free tier later.
+Create a free membership tier that requires email registration.
+This builds your email list while giving members access to exclusive free content.
+You can upsell paid membership to your free tier later.

 Who Should Use Squarespace Members Area?